redcenter/api-design-tips/readme.md

 ```

 So the expand parameter makes it possible to expand nested resources and save on additional requests.
+This does not mean the customers endpoint can be skipped.
+No, that endpoint is still available (as you can see in the href-link of the nested resource).

+####Possible discussion numero uno!
-Some API designers might say: *“Why not always expand all nested resources?”*
+About this expand parameter, some API designers might say: *“Why not always expand all nested resources?”*

 And I say *“Why introduce (possibly) massive responses if extra that data is not always consumed?
 Make it easy for your users to expand when they need it.”*

+####Possible discussion numero dos!
+About this expand parameter, some API designers might say: *“Why do this?
+The nested resource is available through it's own endpoint.
+Why introduce this extra entrypoint to that resource?
+It's against the single responsibility principle, etc. Just let the user make an extra (= second) request to the customer-endpoint if he/she wants to know more about that linked customer.
+And it will be more efficient for your query, because you do not need to join to the customer table.”*

+And I say *“I am all for creating great code, SOLID principles, query efficiency etc. But it MUST NOT stand in the way of being user-friendly!”*

+Consider our example: getting data for order 12345 and (also) displaying data about the customer.

+#####Scenario 1 (my example)

+Step 1:

+    GET /v1/orders/12345?expand=customer.firstName

+Done!

+#####Scenario two?

+Step 1:

+    GET /v1/orders/12345

+Step 2:
+get the customer id from the request and do a second request (to get the for the first name)

+Step 3:

+    GET /v1/customer/54321

+####My preference?
+Based on my own preference, I would always facilitate scenario 1.
+Even if scenario one must do a JOIN to the customer table, it will be much faster than scenario two and more user-friendly!

 [back to contents](#user-content-contents)